CRUSTDE-ContainerizedRustDevEnv/crustde_cnt_img_pod/README.md

 ## Rust development in a Linux OCI container

-There is a lot of benefits making a development environment in a container.
+There are a lot of benefits to making a development environment in a container.
 We want that everything is isolated/sandboxed and cannot affect our host system (Debian on bare metal or in WSL2 in Win10).
 We also don't want to make any changes to our system because of Rust tools or our project needs.
 We can have simultaneously more containers, each with a different version of Rust or a different toolchain with all the necessary configuration and tools.
-We can easily transfer the container to another system or to another developer and use it exactly as it is configured.
+We can easily transfer the container to another system or another developer and use it exactly as it is configured.
 Effortlessly.
 We can save/export the container into an image with the source code and the exact state of all developer tools for a particular app version.
 Then years later we can still work on it for some security patches without the fear that new tools will break the old source code.
 You will see that everybody uses `podman run`, but this is essentially 4 commands in one: `pull` the image from a repository, `create` the container, `start` or `attach` to the container and exec the bash in interactive mode.
-I like to use this commands separately, because it makes more sense for learning.
+I like to use these commands separately because it makes more sense for learning.
 Create the container with a fixed name `rust_dev_cargo_cnt`:

 --name - the container name will be `rust_dev_cargo_cnt`